 of assurance and accountability within the state.

 Online sites also need to have servers located in New Jersey.
 The company doesn’t have to have its HQ in the Garden State.
 However, the servers must be based in the region.
 In fact, this ethos applies to players.
-If you want to join and use a site in New Jersey, you must be located within state lines.
+If you want to join and play online poker in New Jersey, you must be located within state lines.

 You don’t have to be a resident.
 However, the points at which you register and, subsequently, log in to the site, you must be in the state.
 To ensure you comply, you’ll have to allow an operator’s geolocation software to establish where you are.
 If you don’t do this or you’re outside of New Jersey, you won’t be able to access the site/mobile app.

 Finally, you must be at least 21 years old to play online poker in New Jersey.
 Like your location, you’ll have to prove this before you can make a deposit/withdrawal by submitting some form of official ID.
 As long as you meet these two conditions, you can play real-money cash games and tournaments in New Jersey.

 What’s more, thanks to liquidity sharing pacts with Nevada, Delaware, and Pennsylvania, you can also compete against players in other states (providing the site you’re using offers this option).

 The only other thing you need to know when it comes to NJ online poker laws is tax.
 Operators pay 15% on gross revenue and an additional 2.5% for Investment Alternative Tax Obligations.
 As a player, you’re liable for state and federal tax on winnings.